7Circle/common-logging-swift/README.md

 ## About

-Made with ❤️ by zero12.
+Made with ❤️ by Digital Cloud.
-The names and logo are trademarks of zero12 srl.
+The names and logo are trademarks of Digital Cloud srl.